mirbeta/OpenMir2/README.md

 ## Server
     *  You can download a variety of game versions on your web (of course there will be a variety of game issues, such as: Script commands cannot be supported, etc.) or download the foundation version of us.
-* You can download here (later, we are ready, you can also use the search engine search yourself, once we are ready, we will provide relevant documents immediately)
+* You can download here (later, we are ready, you can also use the search engine search yourself, once we are ready, we will provide relevant files immediately)

 ### Startup sequence and project description.
 1. DBSvr (database service, responsible for data storage).